-In the figure, it can also be observed that in several parameter regions, none of the three methods can approach the theoretical lower bounds.
-In those cases, we can expect an effect of path splitting access.
-The results for matrix $C_2$ are shown in Table 1.
-Values in the first two columns correspond to the parameters with which none of the three path accommodation methods achieved good results for the superframe length.
-As stated above, algorithm A3 exhibits better results for matrix $C_2$ than did the other algorithms.
-This can be confirmed under the column labelled "All-Optical Access."
-The last column labelled "Path Splitting Access" shows the results of path splitting.
-We find that path splitting access can decrease the superframe length to the theoretical lower bound in these cases.
-For example, in the case of T = R = 2 and K = 14, the all-optical path (14, 17) is split at node 15 into two paths (14, 1) and (15, 16), as shown in the table.
-One possible problem of path splitting is that the packet transmission delay is increased by introducing the packet relay time at the intermediate node even though the superframe length is shortened.
-We therefore must examine the packet transmission delay, which will be done in the next section.
+In the figure, it can also be observed that in several parameter regions, none of three methods can achieve the theoretical lower bounds closely.
+In those cases, we can expect the effect of the path-splitting access.
+The results against the matrix C_2 are shown in Table 1.
+Values in first two columns corresponds to the parameters, by which all of three path accommodation methods did not achieve good results for the super-frame length.
+As stated above, the algorithm A3 exhibits better results for matrix C_2 than others.
+It can be confirmed by the column labelled by "All-Optical Access."
+The last column labelled by "Path-Splitting Access" shows the results by path-splitting.
+We find that path-splitting access can decrease the super-frame length to the theoretical lower bound in these cases.
+For example, in the case of T = R = 2 and K = 14, all-optical path (14, 17) is split at node 15 into two paths (14, 1) and (15, 16) as shown in the table.
+One possible problem by path-splitting is that the packet transmission delay is increased by introducing the packet relay time at the intermediate node even though the super-frame length is shortened.
+We therefore need to examine the packet transmission delay, which will be provided in the next section.